lyssieth/quest/README.md

-# quest
+# Quest

-A website for running live interactive fiction, I think?
+The intention of this project is to create a decent platform for live fiction writing.